 We'd Love to Be Your Guide:

-College Zoom has achieved pioneering results on appeals within the college consulting industry and wins UC Berkeley cases—and dozens of others at different schools—every year.
-How does it all work?
-A College Zoom counselor will walk you through the UC Berkeley appeal process step-by-step.
+College Zoom has achieved pioneering results on appeals within the college consulting industry and a College Zoom counselor can walk you through the UC Berkeley appeal process step-by-step.
 Meetings are available virtually during the COVID19 pandemic.
-We’ll analyze your original UC application to identify your most compelling angles, or find the angles you should have revealed.
-This helps us identify the right kinds of new and compelling information that your appeal must address and create a unique letter tailored to address the right deficiencies.
+We’ll analyze your original UC application to identify and draft the most compelling new arguments for your candidacy.
+Then, we'll help you polish your letter's wording for maximum impact.
 When we’re done, you’ll not only feel better, but you’ll know that you’re submitting the absolute strongest case you can make.